port-labs/port-docs/docs/guides/all/ingest-cloud-resources-using-datadog.md

 :::

-4. Next, click on resync and watch your cloud resources from Datadog being ingested:
+4. Finally, click `resync`.
+Your cloud resources from Datadog should now be ingested:

 <img src='/img/guides/datadogCloudResourcesSuccess.png' border='1px' />